Raymond E. Shaffer Community Park Development

 Thank you to everyone who made time to share their experiences with Shaffer Park and helped gather ideas for the future of this important community space!

 The proposed master plan and phase 1 construction for the park was approved by the Parks and Recreation Advisory Commission on Feb.
 21, 2024.
-Park planners have begun the permitting process and expect to start phase 1 construction in 2025.
+Park planners have begun the permitting process and expect to start phase 1 construction in mid 2025.
+Learn more about Fall 2024 tree work at the park.

 Through an online survey and in-person open house event, we heard that neighbors value Shaffer Park as an exceptional, restorative, natural environment in the city.
 The mature trees and open space are special resources that should be celebrated and protected.